 RECOURSE FOR GRIEVANCE

-If the Board of Directors shall find the grievance to be without merit they shall notify filing member, in writing, of said decision not later than 24 hours prior to the next regular meeting for the RCC Saddle Club.
+If the Board of Directors shall find the grievance to be without merit, they shall notify the filing member, in writing, of said decision not later than 24 hours prior to the next regular meeting for the RCC Saddle Club.

 AMENDMENTS OF BY-LAWS

 These By-Laws shall only be amended by a majority vote of the Board of Directors.
-All members shall be informed of any proposed amendments at the regular or special meeting during which said amendments shall be put to a vote.
-Before amendments are put to a vote a floor discussion shall be held on proposed amendment(s).
+All members shall be informed of any proposed amendments/revisions.
+Before amendments are put to a vote, a floor discussion shall be held on proposed amendments/revisions.

 SADDLE CLUB LIABILITY

 The RCC Saddle Club shall not be liable for any indebtedness which is not transacted in accordance with these By-Laws.
 The RCC Saddle Club shall not be held liable for any injuries or damages suffered by any member or participant in any Saddle Club event or activity.
 The RCC Saddle Club shall not be liable for any injuries or damages resulting from the unauthorized use of, or presence upon, any RCC Saddle Club property.
 Alcohol is not permitted on the RCC Saddle Club property.

 The RCC Saddle Club shall be dissolved by a majority vote of the entire Board of Directors, and shall be ratified by a majority vote of the present membership, at the next regular or special meeting of the RCC Saddle Club, provided that all members have been given not less than 30 days notice.